zhilulian/mcp-server/server/mcp_server_vedb_mysql/README.md

-# VeDB MySQL MCP Server
+# veDB MySQL MCP Server

-This MCP server provides a tool to interact with the VolcEngine VeDB MySQL Service, allowing you to search and retrieve knowledge from your collections.
+This MCP server provides a tool to interact with the VolcEngine veDB MySQL Service, allowing you to search and retrieve knowledge from your collections.

 ## Features

 - list_vedb_mysql_instances
-> Retrieve a list of all VeDB MySQL instances for the user, including a batch of instance IDs and basic information
+> Retrieve a list of all veDB MySQL instances for the user, including a batch of instance IDs and basic information
 - describe_vedb_mysql_detail
-> Retrieve detailed information about a specific VeDB MySQL instance
+> Retrieve detailed information about a specific veDB MySQL instance
 - list_vedb_mysql_instance_databases
-> Retrieve a list of databases created in a specific VeDB MySQL instance, including privileges info
+> Retrieve a list of databases created in a specific veDB MySQL instance, including privileges info
 - list_vedb_mysql_instance_accounts
-> Obtain a list of accounts in a single VeDB MySQL instance, with their privilege details
+> Obtain a list of accounts in a single veDB MySQL instance, with their privilege details
 - modify_vedb_mysql_instance_alias
-> Modify a specific VeDB MySQL instance's alias
+> Modify a specific veDB MySQL instance's alias

 ## Setup